 If you have been injured by a product you may have a claim against the manufacturer to compensate you for your medical costs and other damages.
-In order to win a products liability case, you need to prove that:
+In order to win a products liability case, we need to help you need to prove that:

 - You were injured or suffered losses

 - The product is defective

 - You were using the product as it was intended

 The company that manufactured the product is going to claim that your injuries weren't real, that the product is fine, that your injury is your own fault, and that you probably weren't even using it the right way anyway.
 We'll need to gather experts to talk about each aspect of your case, to prove and testify that this is not your fault and that the product defect is to blame.

 Injury or Loss